gatuno/DN42_DNS/Readme.md

 };
 ```

 Next, configure the `rndc_*` options in the main config file.

+The web application will use rndc_update_key, rndc_update_server and rndc_update_port to send control commands to create the dynamic zones.
+After creating the update_key "key_a" it must be inserted in the database.
+Please use the script `bootstrap_first_update_key.php` to create it.

 If everything goes fine, run the script `process_dns.php` as a service.
 It will process the async messages and will update the bind server.

+# Bugs

+It is a known bug that if you change the variable `rndc_slaves` on the config file, the old zones created will not be updated, so the new slaves will not receive notifications.